skaematik/3d-piano-player/README.md

-3d-piano-player
+3d-piano-player (forked)
 ===============

-3D Piano player demo.
-Uses three.js and MIDI.js
+A THREE.js piano loading skeleton.

-See the demo live at http://www.borjamorales.com/3d-piano-player/
+See the actual demo live at http://www.borjamorales.com/3d-piano-player/.